Suki Desu Suzuki-kun!!

 Suki Desu Suzuki-kun!! (好きです鈴木くん!!), alternatively known as The Lovin' "S", is a Japanese manga series written and illustrated by Gō Ikeyamada.
 It began its serialization in October 2008 in the magazine Sho-Comi and ended in June 2012.
 The chapters are collected and bound in tankōbon format by Shogakukan under the Flower Comics label.
 The story is separated into two arcs, the first arc focusing on the main characters during their middle school years and the latter half when all of them are 17 years old.
 An original video animation for the series was released in late 2009, along with a game for the Nintendo DS in the summer of 2010.

 Plot

 At age 13, four classmates have just started junior high school: Sayaka, Hikaru, Chihiro, and Shinobu.
 While Sayaka and Hikaru instantly develop an attraction towards each other, Chihiro, Hikaru's childhood friend, secretly pines for him while the spoiled Shinobu (who shares the same last name as Hikaru but with no relation to him) falls in love with Chihiro.
 Throughout their junior high years, the four sort out their feelings.

 During their second year of junior high, at the age of 15, all of them break off relations with their love.
 However, when they are all reunited at the age of 17, during their second year of high school, everything has changed, and they cannot go back to what they used to be.

-But, after many sadness has happened all of them finally have become 2 couples and in the end there is a story where they got married.
+After experiencing much sadness, they all finally become two couples, and in the end, there is a story where they get married.